fsalomon/ring2sip/README.md

 ## Prerequisites

-1. **Linux System**: Requires a Linux machine with Node.js and FFmpeg installed
+1. **Node**: Requires a machine with Node.js and FFmpeg installed.
+Tested with Debian Linux.
 2. **Networking** The machine running this code and your PBX must be located on the same private network.
-2. **OPUS Codec**: Ensure your PBX supports the Opus for audio.
+2. **OPUS Codec**: Ensure your PBX supports Opus audio.
 Ensure your Ring camera is using Opus.

 ## Setup

 - Clone this repository and install dependencies: `git clone https://github.com/fsalomon/ring2sip && cd ring2sip && npm install`.
-- Copy the example environment file and configure it: `cp .env.example .env`.
+- Copy the example environment file and edit it: `cp .env.example .env`.

 ### Setting up `.env`
 - Obtain your `REFRESH_TOKEN` using [ring-auth-cli](https://github.com/dgreif/ring/wiki/Refresh-Tokens).